Halin graph: Properties

 Every Halin graph is 3-connected, meaning that it is not possible to delete two vertices from it and disconnect the remaining vertices.
 It is edge-minimal 3-connected, meaning that if any one of its edges is removed, the remaining graph will no longer be 3-connected.
 By Steinitz's theorem, as a 3-connected planar graph, it can be represented as the set of vertices and edges of a convex polyhedron; that is, it is a polyhedral graph.
 The polyhedron that realizes the graph can be chosen so that the face containing all of the tree leaves is horizontal, and all of the other faces lie above it, with equal slopes.
 As with every polyhedral graph, Halin graphs have a unique planar embedding, up to the choice of which of its faces is to be the outer face.

 Every Halin graph is a Hamiltonian graph, and every edge of the graph belongs to a Hamiltonian cycle.
 Moreover, any Halin graph remains Hamiltonian after the deletion of any vertex.

 Because every tree without vertices of degree 2 contains two leaves that share the same parent, every Halin graph contains a triangle.
 In particular, it is not possible for a Halin graph to be a triangle-free graph nor a bipartite graph.

 More strongly, every Halin graph is almost pancyclic, in the sense that it has cycles of all lengths from 3 to n with the possible exception of a single even length.
 Moreover, any Halin graph remains almost pancyclic if a single edge is contracted, and every Halin graph without interior vertices of degree three is pancyclic.

 The incidence chromatic number of a Halin graph G with maximum degree Δ(G) greater than four is Δ(G) + 1.
 This is the number of colors needed to color all pairs (v,e) where v is a vertex of the graph, and e is an edge incident to v, obeying certain constraints on the coloring.

 Pairs that share a vertex or that share an edge are not allowed to have the same color.
 In addition, a pair (v,e) cannot have the same color as another pair that uses the other endpoint of e.

 For Halin graphs with Δ(G) = 3 or 4, the incidence chromatic number may be as large as 5 or 6 respectively.

+The numbers of different Halin graphs on $n$ vertices, starting at $n=4$ (the smallest possible), are: